Palestinians flee northern Gaza after Israel orders 1 million to evacuate as ground attack looms

-JERUSALEM (AP) — Palestinians fled in a mass exodus from northern Gaza Friday after Israel's military told some 1 million people to evacuate toward the southern part of the besieged territory, an unprecedented order ahead of an expected ground invasion against the ruling Hamas militant group.
+JERUSALEM (AP) — Palestinians fled in a mass exodus from northern Gaza Friday after Israel's military told some 1 million people to evacuate toward the southern part of the besieged territory ahead of an expected ground invasion against the ruling Hamas militant group.

-The U.N. warned that telling almost half the Gaza population to flee en masse would be calamitous, and it urged Israel to reverse the order.
-Families in cars, trucks and donkey carts packed with blankets and possessions streamed down a main road out of Gaza City, the biggest city, as airstrikes continued to hammer the territory.
+The U.N. warned that ordering almost half the Gaza population to flee en masse would be calamitous, and it urged Israel to reverse the unprecedented directive.
+As airstrikes hammered the territory throughout the day, families in cars, trucks and donkey carts packed with blankets and possessions streamed down a main road out of Gaza City.

-Hamas' media office said warplanes struck cars fleeing south, killing more than 70 people.
-Israel's military said that its troops had entered Gaza on temporary raids to battle militants and hunt for traces of some 150 people abducted in Hamas' brutal surprise attack nearly a week ago.
+Hamas' media office said warplanes struck cars fleeing south, killing more than 70 people, while Israel's military said that its troops had conducted temporary raids in Gaza to battle militants.
+Israel said its soldiers also hunted for traces of some 150 people abducted in Hamas' brutal surprise attack nearly a week ago.

+Hamas told people to ignore the evacuation order, and families in Gaza faced what they feared was a no-win decision to leave or stay, with no safe ground anywhere.
+Hospital staff said they couldn’t abandon patients.

 “Forget about food, forget about electricity, forget about fuel.
 The only concern now is just if you’ll make it, if you’re going to live,” said Nebal Farsakh, a spokesperson for the Palestinian Red Crescent in Gaza City, as she broke into heaving sobs.